murgrehk/cloaked-wookie/README.md

 Note:
 - You may quit answering cards at any time by entering `QUIT` as your answer
 - You may see the answer without a penalty by entering `PEEK` as your answer
+- The information displayed next to the clue corresponds to the number of times the card was answered correctly, incorrectly, or peeked.
+LS states how many sessions ago the card was last seen

 To add a deck: